 The area to be annexed lies within the Clackamas County Service District for Enhanced Law Enforcement, which provides additional police protection to the area.
-Due to the location being surrounded by Oregon City, Oregon City Police Department already responds to County emergency calls for the unincorporated area.
+Due to the location being surrounded by Oregon City, Oregon City Police Department already occasionally responds to County emergency calls for the unincorporated area.
 The impact to police services upon annexation will be negligible.
-Clackamas County Sheriff's Department was contacted and had no conflicts with the annexation.
+Clackamas County Sheriff's Department was contacted and did not indicate any conflicts with the annexation.